zavoloklom/dnd-flavored-markdown/content/en.md

 ## The Demon Incursion

-About _two years ago_, demonic forces overran the countryside around San-Soprigal, cutting the town off from the outside world and laying it under siege.
+About _two years ago_, demonic forces overran the countryside around San Soprigal, cutting the town off from the outside world and laying it under siege.
 Contact with other cities ceased, and no help arrived.

 After a month, the demons vanished as suddenly as they had appeared.
 Only scattered bands remained, and the town guard